nov-lang/nov/README.md

 - !T is Result(T, string) or Result(T, any)?
 - E!T is Result(T, E)
 - ?T is Option(T)
-- expr! is unwrap or propagate for result (TODO: replace ! and ? with .! and .?)
+- expr.! is unwrap or propagate for result
-- expr? is unwrap or propagate for option
+- expr.? is unwrap or propagate for option

 TODO: how to return an error?
 - err(...)